Image SEO: 6 Advanced Optimization Strategies

 SEO and Lazy Loading

-- Mobile Friendliness.
-Mobile-first indexing by Google makes it essential to cater to mobile users.
+• Mobile Friendliness.
+Google’s mobile-first indexing makes it essential to cater to mobile users.
 Lazy loading ensures your images don’t slow down mobile page load times.

 Activation and Monitoring

 Depending on your website platform, the activation process can vary.
-For WordPress, there are many plugins available that can enable lazy loading with just a few clicks.
+For WordPress, numerous plugins are available that enable lazy loading with just a few clicks.

 The outcome should be monitored to ensure all images load when expected without negatively impacting the UX or SEO.